fyn23/COM772_CW2_Federated_Learning/README.md

 1. Download and extract raw FEMNIST data.
 2. Convert to JSON, group by writer, filter users, sample, and split into train/test sets (IID and non-IID).
 3. Output: Per-client data directories for federated simulation.
+4. You will need to paste the outputted directories to data_niid or data_iid under preprocess/femnist/ or change the directory in line 42 of client.py to match the training/test splits

 ## Federated Learning Flow